 Increasing loneliness and depression.
 While it may seem that losing yourself online will temporarily make feelings such as loneliness, depression, and boredom evaporate into thin air, it can actually make you feel even worse.
 A 2014 study found a correlation between high social media usage and depression and anxiety.
 Users, especially teens, tend to compare themselves unfavorably with their peers on social media, promoting feelings of loneliness and depression.

 Fueling anxiety.
 One researcher found that the mere presence of a phone in a work place tends to make people more anxious and perform poorly on given tasks.
-The heavier the phone user, the greater the anxiety experienced.
+The heavier a person’s phone use, the greater the anxiety they experienced.